livebg/smailer/README.md

 Here is an example text you could include in the HTML version of your email to show a unsubscribe link (this also demonstrates how interpolation in the email's body works):

 	<p>If you wish to be removed from our mailinglist go here: <a href="http://yourcomain.com/unsubscribe/%{email_key}">http://yourcomain.com/unsubscribe/%{email_key}</a>.</p>
-	<p>You are subscribed to the list with the email address: %{escaped_email}</p>
+	<p>You are subscribed to the list with the following email address: %{escaped_email}</p>

-You have to implement a route in your Rails app to handle '/unsubscribe/:email_key'.
-For example, it could go to `UnsubscribeController#unsubscribe`, which you could implement like so:
+In this case, you will have to add a route in your Rails app to handle URLs like `'/unsubscribe/:email_key'`.
+For example, it could lead to `UnsubscribeController#unsubscribe`, which you could implement like so:

 	@email = Smailer::Models::MailKey.find_by_key(params[:email_key]).try(:email)
 	raise ActiveRecord::RecordNotFound unless @email